algolia/algoliasearch-netlify/README.md

 - [`plugin/`](./plugin/): Netlify plugin sources
 - [`public/`](./public/): Test website

-The plugin links your Netlify site to Algolia's Crawler.
-It triggers a crawl on each successful build.

 This repository is itself a netlify site, which allows us to test the whole setup.

 ## Development & Release